Talent Whisperers’ site is continuously transforming as are we all.

 I started capturing learnings from my experiences as I discovered peers and next generation leaders being curious about what I learned on my journey.
 A journey that has taken me through vary many transformations.
 I currently leverage my industry experience and training as a teacher, sports coach, Co-Active coach along with a Humble Consulting approach in helping mentor, advise and coach people within and outside my current company.
-The thing I struggle with the most perhaps is not coming across a believing I have all the answers as I share what I’ve learned from so many talented and insightful people so far in my journey – far from it indeed.
+Certainly not having all the answers, I’m continuously transforming.
+I share what I’ve learned from so many talented and insightful people I’ve encountered on my journey.
 I’m learning more each day and discovering new and better ways of seeing and doing things.